 Joseph’s bizarre journey and manic mannerisms require such delicate attention to the flow of movement and bodily kinetics, none other but Ben Whishaw could have possibly portrayed the character so well.
 Whishaw’s unique energy in visualizing and physicalizing the inner psyche was enhanced by Karia’s special attention to the circumstances in which Surge was filmed.
 The uncomfortably rough feeling of London life on the streets and the bystanders’ reactions to Joseph’s character were accomplished by keeping Whishaw away from the rest of the cast and crew until the moment the cameras were rolling.
 This results in an alertness and unpredictability that make the film so enthralling.
 As the majority of the scenes were never rehearsed, it retained the electricity, edge, and focus so important in these highly sensory 105 minutes of raw primal behaviour.
 From narrative details to film setting, Surge is a highly meticulous psychological study of one man’s journey to enlightenment.

-Surge had its UK premiere at the Glasgow Film Festival on Friday 5th March and will be releasing in UK cinemas and on digital platforms in the UK from May 28.
+Surge had its UK premiere at the Glasgow Film Festival on Friday March 5, 2021, and was released in cinemas and on digital platforms in the UK from May 28.
 In the US, the film will be released theatrically on September 24, and on demand from October 25.
 Click here to read our interview with the director.